This post may contain affiliate links, view our disclosure.

 If you want accompaniments to go along with this harvest salad recipe, here are a few things that pair well:

 Yes!
-Roasted sweet potato is delicious warm, cold, or at room temperature in this salad recipe.
+Roasted sweet potato is delicious slightly warm, cold, or at room temperature in this salad recipe.

 That means that you can roast the sweet potato ahead of time, so all you have to do is minimal chopping and then assemble the salad when you want to serve it.
 You can store roasted sweet potato covered in the fridge for up to 4 days.

 You aren’t limited to just this salad dressing!
-Here are a few other salad dressing ideas for harvest sweet potato salad:
+Balsamic vinaigrette is another great option.
+And here are a few other salad dressing ideas:

 top view of sweet potato salad with salad spoons in metal bowl